omparay/KrikeyChallenge/README.md

 AlamoFire, PromiseKit, etc. Every time I use them they keep updating and making fixes.
 This is already so annoying in PHP, Arduino and NodeJS projects that I follow.

-I know that Apple had made significan strides in making their native HTTP client system as robust as possible so I opted to use that and basically expose execution blocks as failure or success parameters in my HttpClient object.
+I know that Apple had made significant strides in making their native HTTP client system as robust as possible so I opted to use that and basically expose execution blocks as failure or success parameters in my HttpClient object.